 Leaning how to time a class is a bit of an art.
 You get better at it with practice.
 Keep in mind, teaching a skill will take much longer than you think.

-Gwen Bortner, instructor for the Bluprint (formerly Craftsy) class, How to Teach It, says it generally takes 3 times as long to teach something as it takes to do it on your own.
+Gwen Bortner, who is a fabulous knitting instructor, says it generally takes 3 times as long to teach something as it takes to do it on your own.
 So, if you can whip something up in 20 minutes, expect it to take an hour to each the same project.